I got a notice to quit. What do I do?

 What eviction protections are provided under the CDC moratorium?

 When the state moratorium expired on October 17, a federal moratorium established by the Centers for Disease Control and Prevention (CDC) became effective in Massachusetts.
-Through December, the CDC moratorium will prevent evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
+Through March 31, 2021, the CDC moratorium will prevent evictions for non-payment for qualified tenants who submit a written declaration to their landlord.
 Courts will accept eviction filings and process cases, and may enter judgments, but will not issue an order of execution (the court order that allows a landlord to evict a tenant) until after the expiration of the CDC order.
 Protection is limited to households who meet certain income and vulnerability criteria.
-Declaration may be found here, and in a number of additional languages.
+Declaration may be found here, and in Spanish here.

 I received a Summons and Complaint from my landlord, and I cannot afford an attorney [...]